fulcrum-agile/fulcrum/README.md

   - [ ] needs more testing and tweaking for tablets
   - [ ] Backbone code needs more refactoring and cleanup (specially moving the render from story_view to an EJS template)
   - [ ] (low priority) replace the polling system for a websockets channel and listener
-  - [ ] (low priority) the initial project loads all stories (up to the STORIES_CEILING), need to asynchronously load the past
 - [x] Improved UI
   - [x] A little bit better icon set (Material Icons)
   - [x] Textarea in Story editing can now auto-resize